VectorInstitute/vector-inference/README.md

 ```bash
 pip install vec-inf
 ```
-Otherwise, we recommend using the provided [`Dockerfile`](Dockerfile) to set up your own environment with the package
+Otherwise, we recommend using the provided [`Dockerfile`](Dockerfile) to set up your own environment with the package.
+The latest image has `vLLM` version `0.8.5.post1`.

 ## Usage